Viosassin/Viosassin/README.md

 ## 🚀 About Me

-- 🔭 Currently working on [your current project or company], integrating AI-driven features with scalable web technologies
+- 🔭 Currently working on the projects, integrating AI-driven features with scalable web technologies
 - 👯 Open to collaborating on open-source projects in AI, web development, and cloud infrastructure
 - 💬 Ask me about AI-powered applications, frontend architecture, accessibility, and web performance optimization
 - 📫 How to reach me: [yabner1111@gmail.com]